Table of Contents

 Perhaps most interesting to us was the personal connection to this site.
-Fort Davis was home to the 10th Cavalry Regiment, also called "Buffalo Soldiers," which was an all-black cavalry unit which fought in the Indian Wars.
+Fort Davis was home to the 10th Cavalry Regiment, also called “Buffalo Soldiers,” which was an all-black cavalry unit that fought in the Indian Wars.
 Second Lieutenant Henry Flipper was one of the soldiers stationed at Fort Davis.

 Born into slavery in Thomasville, GA (where Bonnie was born), Flipper became the first African-American graduate of the US Military Academy at West Point, which Grant attended.
 Sadly, Flipper was court-martialed for embezzlement.
-While he was he was found not guilty of embezzlement, he was convicted of making a false statement and other charges and dishonorably discharged from the Army.
+While he was found not guilty of embezzlement, he was convicted of making a false statement and other charges and dishonorably discharged from the Army.

 In a happy turn of events, the case was reviewed in 1976.
 In February 1999, President Clinton posthumously pardoned Second Lt.
 Flipper and records were updated to show an Honorable Discharge.

 The site consists of many buildings, some in better shape than others, around the parade ground.
 We spent about an hour watching the movie and touring the grounds.

 This itinerary for Big Bend worked very well for us.
 If you have the right vehicle and the time, I recommend this or something similar.
 If you need to avoid the dirt roads, you could shorten your visit by a day or two.